Rule 28 In-Service Training

 For a complete description of Rule 28 mandate, please click here.

 C.R.S.
 24-31-315 (Formerly known as 1287)

 In July 2015, C.R.S.
 24-31-315 was created by House Bill 15-1287 to mandate in-service training requirements for Colorado peace officers.
-Every fulltime, part-time, and reserve peace officer in the State of Colorado who falls under 16-2.5-102, is required to train in Proper Holds and Restraints, Anti-Bias training, Community Policing / Community Partnership training and De-Escalation training.
+Every POST certified full-time, part-time, and reserve peace officer employed by a Colorado law enforcement agency is required to train in Proper Holds and Restraints, Anti-Bias training, Community Policing / Community Partnership training and De-Escalation training.
 The trainings must be completed at least once every five years.
 For full details about this mandate, please see the C.R.S.
 24-31-315 Training & Resource Guide page.

 DNA Online Training

 DNA evidence - collection – retention training is required for all Colorado certified peace officers per CRS 24-31-311 (1)

 Officers who completed a Colorado Basic Academy that began after March 1, 2009 received DNA training in the academy and meet statutory requirements.
 Provisional (out-of-state) officers are required to complete the DNA training.

 To access the online DNA training course, please log into the POST Portal and select the DNA filter on the left hand side.
 Choose the DNA- DNA Course 1 to begin the course.

 This course was developed by the Dog Protection Task Force in order to comply with C.R.S.
 29-5-112, the Dog Protection Act.
 All local law enforcement agency officers are required to complete either this training, or a comparable training created by an agency that complies with 29-5-112.
 All officers appointed to a "local law enforcement agency" (municipal police department or a sheriff's office) must complete this trainng within 1 year of their appointment.